-Full time, permanent vacancy based in Exeter
+Full time, permanent vacancy based in Worthing and surrounding areas

 As an Estates Surveyor you will be an integral part of the Estates Service working directly with our Project Support Officers, Team Leaders, Assistant Estates Surveyors and Senior Estates Surveyors.
 You will be involved in a wide variety of surveying work: keeping your days varied and interesting whilst building your knowledge and experience.
 There will be opportunities for you to develop yourself further as you get involved in some large construction projects where you will be given the opportunity to use your influencing skills and depending on your skill and experience could even manage them.
 You will also be involved in wide range of work including our national flood risk programme, looking after various operational projects, managing a diverse land portfolio and getting involved in the acquisition and compensation programme for major capital works.
 You will be have the opportunity to mentor other team members, particularly those progressing towards full RICS membership.

 With a focus on our customers, this role will involve regular travel around your work area including some remote locations and local and national travel.
 A full and valid driving licence is essential.
 You will be provided with a vehicle to carry out this work if required.